 By round six, all the drama for this long-awaited unification match had vanished.
 Duran was simply too strong and too powerful and boxing with a level of skill he had never shown before.
 He masterfully controlled the ring and repeatedly put himself in position to unload his heavy artillery to the Puerto Rican’s midsection, landing a series of brutal body punches.
 DeJesus tried to turn the tide in round seven, getting on his toes and firing sharp jabs, but Duran calmly picked off most of them with his gloves before driving home more hooks and crosses to Esteban’s belly and ribs.

-It was more of the same in the next three rounds and if DeJesus had any hopes of somehow reversing the momentum they vanished in round ten when he landed his best punch of the fight, a powerful left hook to Duran’s jaw; the Panamanian didn’t even flinch.
+It was more of the same in the next three rounds and if DeJesus had any hopes of somehow reversing the momentum they vanished in round ten when he landed his best punch of the fight, a powerful left hook to Duran’s jaw, and the Panamanian didn’t even flinch.
 Roberto was now simply walking his man down and battering him on the ropes.
 Round eleven was all Roberto and at its end DeJesus looked like a beaten man.
-His handlers, knowing he was now hopelessly behind on points, urged him to go for the knockout and in round twelve he saw an opening and moved in to fire one of his powerful left hooks, but it was Duran who beat DeJesus to the punch.
-He drove home a vicious right that floored DeJesus and marked the end of the contest.
+His handlers, knowing he was now hopelessly behind on points, urged him to go for the knockout and in round twelve he saw an opening and moved in to fire one of his powerful left hooks.
+But Duran beat him to the punch, driving home a vicious right that sent the Puerto Rican to the floor.